-Courses offered by the ENGLISH LANGUAGE AND CULTURE (ENG) programme ENG-3 Discourse and Society - Project Module [15 ECTS] NO SEPARATE COURSE Official title on transcript: Discourse and Society Module description The module comprises the following activities: The courses ENG-3 Discourse Studies Methods, at least one of the ENG-3 project courses below, and project supervision.
+Courses offered by the ENGLISH LANGUAGE AND CULTURE (ENG) programme ENG-BA-3 Discourse and Society - Project Module [15 ECTS] NO SEPARATE COURSE Official title on transcript: Discourse and Society Module description The module comprises the following activities: The courses ENG-3 Discourse Studies Methods, at least one of the ENG-3 project courses below, and project supervision.
 Please note that the 15 ECTS apply to the entire Discourse and Society module which comprises two pensum courses, a methodology course, and a project.
 A specific grade is awarded in connection with the oral project exam.
 Supervision: A professor will be allocated as supervisor during the project period.
-ENG-3 Discourse Studies Methods Official exam title on transcript: Discourse and Society Course description This methods course provides students with valuable, practical experience in using a range of qualitative methods for analysing text, talk and social interaction appropriate for undertaking a group project in this field.
-Course sessions: TBA Assessment PLEASE NOTE: The Discourse Studies Methods course above MUST be combined with project work: The course will not be separately graded and MUST be taken in combination with at least one of the ENG-3 project courses listed below.
+ENG-BA-3 Discourse Studies Methods Official exam title on transcript: Discourse and Society Course description This methods course provides students with valuable, practical experience in using a range of qualitative methods for analysing text, talk and social interaction appropriate for undertaking a group project in this field.
+Assessment PLEASE NOTE: The Discourse Studies Methods course above MUST be combined with project work: The course will not be separately graded and MUST be taken in combination with at least one of the ENG-3 project courses listed below.
 Assessment is by a written project plus an oral defense.
 The Discourse Studies Methods course and the ENG-3 project course will be assessed together in the combined project plus oral exam.
-ENG-3 Project course: Functional Linguistics Approaches to Discourse Studies Official exam title on transcript: Discourse and Society Course description This course will address a number of issues and approaches relevant to the project 'Discourse and Society' framework, such as register and cohesion analysis, speech acts in discourse, the characteristics of spoken vs. written language, and social actor representation in discourse.
+ENG-BA-3 Project course: Functional Linguistics Approaches to Discourse Studies Official exam title on transcript: Discourse and Society Course description This course will address a number of issues and approaches relevant to the project 'Discourse and Society' framework, such as register and cohesion analysis, speech acts in discourse, the characteristics of spoken vs. written language, and social actor representation in discourse.
 We will primarily focus on aspects of language use and its linkage to social relations and social practices.
-The analytical approaches will mostly be based on the sociolinguistic theory of M. A. K. Halliday and R. Hasan (the theory is called Systemic-Functional Linguistics), but other theories of language will also be drawn upon.
+The analytical approaches will mostly be based on the sociolinguistic theory of M. A. K. Halliday and R. Hasan (the theory is called Systemic- Functional Linguistics), but other theories of language will also be drawn upon.
 Course activities are lectures, in-class exercises, group work, and reading.
-Course sessions: TBA Assessment PLEASE NOTE: The project course MUST be combined with project work: The project course will not be separately graded.
+Assessment PLEASE NOTE: The project course MUST be combined with project work: The project course will not be separately graded.
 The Discourse Studies Methods course above MUST be taken in combination with at least one project course.
 Assessment is by a written project plus an oral defense.
-The Discourse Studies Methods course and the ENG- 3 project course will be assessed together in the combined project plus oral exam.
-ENG-3 Project course: Language, culture and politics in the English-speaking world Official exam title on transcript: Discourse and Society Course description This course is part of the Discourse & Society module, which also covers the Discourse Studies Methods and the 3rd semester project.
-The course will focus on political discourse analysis.
-We will investigate how language is used in political discourse with a special focus on the use of language for political objectives such as blame avoidance and legitimization of power use.
-Through work with examples from political discourse in the English-speaking world, this course will support projects exploring discourse on various political topics within national and international politics.
-Course sessions: TBA Assessment PLEASE NOTE: The project course MUST be combined with project work: The project course will not be separately graded.
+The Discourse Studies Methods course and the ENG-3 project course will be assessed together in the combined project plus oral exam.
+ENG-BA-3 Project course: Analysing Discourses Official exam title on transcript: Discourse and Society Course description This course is part of the Discourse & Society module, which also covers the Discourse Studies Methods, Functional Linguistic Approaches to Discourse Studies and a project.
+The aim of this course is to support your project process through its initial stages.
+We will draw connections between the three discourse courses and your project work.
+This course will discuss different approaches to discourse analysis and the connections between approach, topic, problem formulation, data, and analysis.
+Assessment PLEASE NOTE: The project course MUST be combined with project work: The project course will not be separately graded.
 The Discourse Studies Methods course above MUST be taken in combination with at least one project course.
 Assessment is by a written project plus an oral defense.
 The Discourse Studies Methods course and the ENG- 3 project course will be assessed together in the combined project plus oral exam.